carpentries-incubator/python-text-analysis/_episodes/10-transformers-intro.md

 ## What are large language models?
 What is BERT?

 For this lesson, we will be learning about large language models (LLMs).
+It is recommended you follow along in Colab for the BERT sections due to ease of installation and configuration.

 LLMs are the current state of the art when it comes to many tasks, and although LLMs can differ, they are mostly based on a similar architecture to one another.